 Water heaters don’t last forever.
 But with some basic maintenance and periodic checkups, they can last longer.

 If your tank’s water heater is close to or older than seven years, it’s important to check regularly for corrosion that can lead to a tank failure – and possibly a flood in your home.
-Water heater failure is one of the top five sources of residential water damage, according the Insurance Institute for Business & Home Safety (IBHS).
+Water heater failure is one of the top five sources of residential water damage, according to the Insurance Institute for Business & Home Safety (IBHS).

 Along with getting an annual water heater tank inspection by a plumbing professional, here’s what you should be checking – and what to do if your water heater tank fails.